transcend-io/encrypt-web-streams/README.md

 // Set the authentication tag after the decryption stream has started decryptionStream.setAuthTag(myDetachedAuthTag);

-// Await the decryption stream await decryptionPromise;
+// Finish the decryption stream await decryptionPromise;
 ```

-If the decipher stream finishes, and an authentication tag has not been set after 10 seconds, a warning will be logged.
+If the decryption stream finishes, and an authentication tag has not been set after 10 seconds, a warning will be logged.

 ---